bernhardAxonIvy/doc/source/engine-guide/deployment/index.rst

 Deployment
 ==========

-Deplyoment means to bring your processes to life by installing them on an Axon Ivy Engine.
+Deployment means to bring your processes to life by installing them on an Axon Ivy Engine.
 Proceed as follows to deploy a project.

 #.
 Axon Ivy projects needs to be a :ref:`prepared <deployment-prepare>` for